How to Start Scroll Sawing – 11 Step Guide and Some Useful Tips

 2. Find a piece of stock for the project.

 3. Sand the face of the stock.
-I usually sand it starting with 80 and then 120, then 220, and then all the way down to 320 grit if necessary.
+I usually sand it starting with 80 then 120, then 220, and then down to 320 grit if necessary.

 4. Spray the back of the pattern with adhesive and attach it to the stock.
 Be aware of the grain direction as this may influence the appearance of the project.
 For instance, if I were scrolling a cross, I would prefer to have the grain running either up and down or diagonal in either direction.
 I do not like the grain horizontal on a cross.
 This would be your decision as the artist.